 However we are sometimes stunned when people tell us (quite happily) that they have used sample itineraries or hotels from our website, and then booked it themselves online.
 What bemuses me is that they automatically assume that they have got a much better deal by doing this.

-Clearly, specialist tour operators have completely failed to communicate how we make our money and more pertinently what a great deal our clients are often getting…
+Clearly, Safari Specialists – such as ourselves – have completely failed to communicate how we make our money.
+And – more pertinently – what a great deal our clients are often getting…

 So lets get down to ‘’brass tacks” and look at: